marchoeppner/nf-template/docs/installation.md

 [Conda](https://github.com/conda-forge/miniforge)

-The pipeline comes with simple pre-set profiles for all of these as described [here](usage.md); if you plan to use this pipeline regularly, consider adding your own custom profile to our [central repository](https://github.com/marchoeppner/configs) to better leverage your available resources.
+The pipeline comes with simple pre-set profiles for all of these as described [here](usage.md); if you plan to use this pipeline regularly, consider adding your own custom profile to our [central repository](https://github.com/marchoeppner/nf-configs) to better leverage your available resources.

 ## Installing the references

 This pipeline requires locally stored genomes in fasta format.
 To build these, do:

 ```
-nextflow run marchoeppner/eutaxpro -profile standard,singularity --build_references --run_name build_refs --outdir /path/to/references
+nextflow run marchoeppner/eutaxpro -profile singularity \\
+--build_references \\
+--run_name build_refs \\
+--outdir /path/to/references
 ```

 where `/path/to/references` could be something like `/data/pipelines/references` or whatever is most appropriate on your system.